-Before I leave this point, I wish to stress I do not disagree with the right of the President to have advisers who have a confidential role.
+Before I leave this point, I wish to stress I do not disagree with the right of the P_r esident to have advisers who have a confidential role.
 But this prerogative can be carried too far, so far that whole segments of informed opinion are constantly being bottled up.
 They are stored away and saved for the infighting of the Executive branch but the benefit of their views and wisdom are hidden from the public.
-Dr. Killian and his Science Advisory Committee is not the only group which has been sheltered from Congressional and public inquiry.
-When Mr. Stassen was disarmament adviser to the President, all of his work and studies conducted for him were classified under the label of Executive privilege.